Dual Bachelor’s–Master’s Degree

 o B.S. in Environmental Science – Quantitative Energy Systems Track

-o A second major in Geography.
+o A second major in Geography and Environment.

 - Pre-admitted students may also take up to 9 credit hours at the graduate level in their final year of the B.A./B.S. to count towards the M.A. degree.
 These should include GEOG 703 and GEOG 704 to ensure timely completion of the degree.
 These credits must be additional to any undergraduate major and credit requirements.